-15.8.8 conandata.yml
+16.8.8 conandata.yml

-This YAML file can be used to in the recipe to declare specific information to be used inside the recipe.
+This YAML file can be used to declare specific information to be used inside the recipe.
 This file is specific to each recipe conanfile.py and it should be placed next to it.
-The file is automatically exported with the recipe (no need to add it to exports attribute) and its content is loaded into the conandata attribute of the recipe.
+The file is automatically exported with the recipe (no need to add it to exports attribute) and its content is loaded into the conan\data attribute of the recipe.